lauchRocke/studi-buddi-client-server/studiBuddi-main/README.md

 # Link to the page

-This site was built using [GitHub Pages](https://lauchrocke.github.io/studiBuddi/)
+This site was built using react material ui [GitHub Pages](https://lauchrocke.github.io/studiBuddi/)

 ## Getting Started with Create React App